ashwinidotx/Todo_flutter/README.md

 # To-Do App using Flutter

-A new To-Do app with production ready configurations.
+A new To-Do app with production ready configurations..

 ## Resources..